About This Listing

 We hope to meet you at check in and make sure you are comfortable.
 If you rise early enough, please join us in the barn for milking chores.

-No smoking or illegal drugs, no pets.
+No smoking, no children, no pets.
 Off-grid power usage rules will change by the season.
 Must not enter animal pens without escort.
 Roving livestock guardian dog is present and people friendly.
 Poison oak is a possibility through contact with goats and dogs.

 Check in between 3PM and 7:00 PM.
 Late check in possible with phone call.
 Check out by 11:AM.
 Unless special arrangements are made.
 Please contact us when you know your approximate arrival time.